-MODULE DESCRIPTION Contemporary Culture and Language Education
+Contemporary Culture and Language Education

-Indicative syllabus content: The module will include readings from the texts listed below.
-These readings focus on various elements of culture and language teaching, including: learner differences, regional language variations, dialects, non- standard English, Pidgins and Creoles.
+The module will include readings from the texts listed below.
+These readings focus on various elements of culture and language teaching, including: learner differences, regional language variations, dialects, non-standard English, Pidgins and Creoles.
 The content of the module will also include student presentations based on research projects dealing with topics related to language and culture.

-Learning delivery: Group work and class discussion will be the primary means of skills transfer.
+Group work and class discussion will be the primary means of skills transfer.
 Student presentations constitute another mode of learning delivery.
 Individual work, in conjunction with the professor, in preparation for the final paper and presentation are also important modes of learning delivery.

-Assessment Rationale: Biweekly short essays will ensure that students are up-to- date with the readings and ongoing assignments.
+Biweekly short essays will ensure that students are up-todate with the readings and ongoing assignments.
 The final essay will require students to conduct independent research about a topic related to language and culture that is of particular interest to them.
 Because class discussions are an important element of the course's learning delivery, active participation will be assessed as well.

-Assessment Criteria: Students should be able to: Work effectively in groups Write short and extended analyses based on research and personal reflections Assess professional situations based on theoretical knowledge Apply theoretical knowledge to practical, professional settings Actively and articulately participate in discussions related to the subject field Assessment Weighting: Active Class Participation 10% Essays (5) 50% Final paper and presentation 40% Essential Reading: Clark, Virginia P, et al. Language: Readings in Language and Culture.
-Boston: Bedford/St Martin's Press, 1998.
+- Work effectively in groups - Write short and extended analyses based on research and personal reflections - Assess professional situations based on theoretical knowledge - Apply theoretical knowledge to practical, professional settings - Actively and articulately participate in discussions related to the subject field

+Active Class Participation 10%

+Essays (5) 50%

+Final paper and presentation 40%

+Clark, Virginia P, et al. Language: Readings in Language and Culture.
+Boston: Bedford/St Martin's Press.
+1998.

 Ur, Penny.
 A Course in Language Teaching: Practice and Theory.
 Cambridge: Cambridge University Press, 2004.

 Gass, Susan & Selinker, L. Second Language Acquisition: An Introductory Course.
-Mahwah, NJ: Lawrence Erlbaum Associates, 2001.
-Intranet web reference: Validation date: n.s. n.s.
+Mahwah, NJ: Lawrence Erlbaum

-ANNE
+Associates, 2001.